laurent85v/archuseriso/readme.md

 * `aui-mkiso`: Build a bootable system image using a build profile
 * `aui-mkusb`: create a bootable system on a USB drive with persistence
 * `aui-mkinstall`: create a bootable system on a USB drive, corresponds to a normal hard disk installation
-* `aui-mkhybrid`: create a bootable system on USB drive, combines live mode and normal installation on on the same usb device
+* `aui-mkhybrid`: create a bootable system on USB drive, combines live mode and normal installation on the same usb device
 * `aui-buildzfs`: build ZFS packages
 * `aui-run`: test an image or a bootable system installed on a usb drive